top of page

 Vancouver, British Columbia

-While waiting for their special guest to arrive, Vancouverites learned that a mudslide near Lytton had covered the railway, leaving the Lord Mayor's train stranded near Spence's Bridge.
+While Vancouverites were waiting for their special guest to arrive, they learned that a mudslide near Lytton had covered the railway, leaving the Lord Mayor's train stranded near Spence's Bridge.
 It took the efforts of a hundred workers, scrambling for 13 hours, to clear the tracks and allow the train to continue its journey.
 Finally, late at night, the Lord Mayor and his entourage arrived in Vancouver and were greeted with a grand reception and a formal welcome from the city's officials.

 1936::The Lord Mayor of London Unveils Captain Vancouver Statue at the New City Hall